-I always find it interesting how when we are really struggling with something, there is an answer that just pops up on your path.
-Similar to how where you find poisonous plants in nature, there is always the anti-dote not to far away.
-Thursday's are my doctorate course days and all morning I could not get myself to sit down and start my homework.
+I always find it interesting how when we are really struggling with something, there is often an answer that appears on your path.
+Similar to how when you find poisonous plants in nature, there is usually the antidote not too far away.
+Thursdays are the days I set aside for my doctorate and all morning I could not get myself to sit down and start my homework.
 I did everything to avoid it, including organizing my deck, vacuuming my house, to taking a nap before I even ate lunch!
 With this behavior, came a lot of negative thoughts toward myself, feeling like a failure, like I should quit and that I have too much on my plate that I am not capable of accomplishing.
 Have you ever had days or sometimes weeks like this?
 It can be hard to not buy into these thoughts, but buying into them only makes them come true.
 When I finally sat myself down (well after lunch I might add and shopping on Amazon) my first assignment of the day was to find a research article and write a review.
 Not knowing what to search, I started out with the word "resilient" to add to my research for my humanitarian foundation for sexual abuse called B.R.A.V.E. (more details to come later about that)!
 I stumbled across an article reciting how self-compassion creates a more resilient person.
 As I read this journal article, it lays out the three things that define self-compassion and it was like I had stumbled upon the anti-dote from the poisonous plant of negative self-chatter that I had rolled around in all morning long.
 Immediately I had to share the contents of this journal article and my experience of how there is always an anti-dote if we just keep going.

 Compassion is a thoughtful concern with another's situation and a desire to alleviate their pain.
 Self-compassion is different from self-esteem and is foundational to developing one's self-esteem.
 Self-compassion means having thoughts of kindness and understanding toward yourself in the same way you would toward a friend, in lieu of holding yourself to a higher, more rigid standard.
 Psychologist Kristin D. Neff is a pioneer in bringing to scientific light the research on self-compassion.
 Though this is not a new concept, originating in the roots of Buddhism practices, she discovered the effectiveness of this technique when going through a divorce and experiencing high emotions of shame and self-loathing, which then led her to study self-compassion as a scientific concept.